In business, you don’t get what you deserve, you get what you negotiate. – Chester L. Karrass

 This thing you are trading does not necessarily have to have value for you personally.
-As long as your opponent sees that it is valuable for them, then that is all that matters.
+As long as your opponent sees that it is valuable to them, then that is all that matters.

 In order to show your opponent that what you are offering them is valuable, you must gain a deep understanding of their personal and company drivers that we discussed in the previous section.
 It is likewise important to gain an understanding of what your opponent could potentially trade in order to motivate you to agree to their terms.

 By preparing these ideas in advance will help you to better control the flow of the negotiation process, and potentially reach a more favorable outcome.

 What is each party prepared to give away?

 What of value can potentially be traded?

 Here you must determine who holds the influential power within the negotiation.